Lod: State of Israel

 The Israel Defense Forces entered Lydda on 11 July 1948.
 The following day, under the impression that it was under attack, the 3rd Battalion was ordered to shoot anyone "seen on the streets".
 According to Israel, 250 Arabs were killed.
 Other estimates are higher: Arab historian Aref al Aref estimated 400, and Nimr al Khatib 1,700.Morris, 2004, p.
 205 Morris writes: "[...] dozens of unarmed detainees in the mosque and church in the centre of the town were shot and killed."

-During 1948, the population rose to 50,000 people as Arab refugees fleeing other areas made their way there.
+In 1948, the population rose to 50,000 during the Nakba, as Arab refugees fleeing other areas made their way there.
+A key event was the Palestinian expulsion from Lydda and Ramle, with the expulsion of 50,000-70,000 Palestinians from Lydda and Ramle by the Israel Defense Forces.
 All but 700 to 1,056 were expelled by order of the Israeli high command, and forced to walk 17 km to the Jordanian Arab Legion lines.
 Estimates of those who died from exhaustion and dehydration vary from a handful to 355.Holmes et al., 2001, p.
 64. The town was subsequently sacked by the Israeli army.
-A disputed claim, advanced by scholars including Ilan Pappé, characterizes this as ethnic cleansing.
-The few hundred Arabs who remained in the city were not permitted to live in their own homes.
-They were soon outnumbered by the influx of Jewish refugees following the Holocaust who moved into the town from August 1948 onward, most of them from Arab countries. as a result of which Lydda became a predominantly Jewish town.Yacobi, 2009, p.
+Some scholars, including Ilan Pappé, characterize this as ethnic cleansing.
+The few hundred Arabs who remained in the city were soon outnumbered by the influx of Jews who immigrated to Lod from August 1948 onward, most of them from Arab countries.
+As a result, Lod became a predominantly Jewish town.Yacobi, 2009, p.
 29.

-Following the war, the city's biblical name, Lod, was readopted.
+After the establishment of the state, the biblical name Lod was readopted.

-Resettlement of Lod

 The Jewish immigrants who settled Lod came in waves, first from Morocco and Tunisia, later from Ethiopia, and then from the former Soviet Union.